 Pacana - Cleansing and Detoxification

-In addition to fasting (see below), detoxification can take place effectively with the use of appropriate natural supplements and also a consciously adapted diet - whatever we eat, acts on the body as a medicine or vice versa.
+In addition to fasting (see below), detoxification can take place effectively with the use of appropriate natural supplements and also a consciously adjusted diet - whatever we eat, acts on the body as a medicine or vice versa.
 Ayurveda distinguishes three psychosomatic constitutions (vata, pitta, kapha), whose original ratio in each human body determines how we should adjust our diet.

-Sweet, salty or sour taste increases the production of toxins, hot and bitter reduce it.
-Adjust your diet and eat a vegetarian diet rich in fresh vegetables, you can temporarily try raw food and vegetable juices (eg from spinach, parsley, celery).
+Sweet, salty or sour taste increases the production of toxins, pungent and bitter reduce it.
+Adjust your diet and eat a vegetarian diet rich in fresh vegetables.
+You can temporarily try raw food and vegetable juices (eg from spinach, parsley, celery).
 Alfalfa sprouts, sunflower seeds, buckwheat, wheat, rice and barley contain special enzymes that digest the ama.
 Avoid heavy greasy foods, white flour pastries, white sugar and the dairy products that cause excessive amount of mucus in the body.
 Alternatively, add a pinch of ginger or cardamom.
 Avoid chilled beverages that promote toxin production, and preferably drink hot herbal teas and clean spring water.